 Chapter 2: Johor Bahru

-Soon enough, the bust stopped at the border in Johor Bahru.
-And from little I had read about the border crossing, you have to be quick with the whole process.
+Soon enough, the bus stopped at the border in Johor Bahru.
+And from the little I had read about the border crossing, you have to be quick with the whole process.
 I went down the bus, bringing with me only my shoulder bag.
 Little did I know that you were supposed to bring all your stuff with you.
 Good thing the driver called me to tell me that I should bring all my things.

 Rushing with the other passengers, I searched for the shortest line in the Immigration.
 Holding the slip of paper we filled up earlier, I was confident that this would be a quick one.
 My friend who works and lives in Singapore told me that as long as I have proof of onward travel, I’ll be okay.

 Still, I was a bit nervous.
 Immigration counters always have that effect on me.
 Even though I know that I have nothing to be afraid of.

-When my turn came, I smiled, greeted the officer good morning and handed her my passport.
+When my turn came, I smiled, greeted the officer good morning, and handed her my passport.
 She took my paper and asked about the address I wrote down.
-I told her I’ll be staying with my friend while in Singapore.
+I told her I’d be staying with my friend while in Singapore.

 Then the air changed.
 My gut sounded alarm bells in my mind.
 True enough, the next words that came out of her mouth made my eyes widen.

 She said I would have to stay put to be escorted upstairs for a quick interview.
 Uh-oh.
-That definitely didn’t sound good to me.
+That didn’t sound good to me.
 I was never a fan of these kinds of interviews.

-After what seemed a long time, two Immigration police came and told me to come with them.
+After what seemed like a long time, two Immigration police came and told me to come with them.
 The air was thick inside the elevator.
 Trying hard not to fidget, I inhaled and exhaled, making an effort to slow my heartbeats down.